amarachigoodness74/amarachigoodness74/README.md

-# Hi there, I'm Amarachi Goodness! 👋 🚀
+# Hi there, I'm Amarachi Goodness! 👋

-## 💻 Full-Stack JavaScript Developer | AI and Backend Developer
+## 💻 Full-Stack JavaScript Developer | Backend Engineer | AI Enthusiast
 🔹 Passionate about building scalable, high-performance applications
 🔹 Skilled in backend systems, AI integration, API design, and database management
 🔹 Strong problem-solving mindset with a focus on clean and efficient code